Multi-level Chaotic Maps for 3D Textured Model Encryption: Simulation Performance

 We use plenty of 3D textured models to test our method, as shown in Fig. \ref{fig:results}, with the secret keys shown in Table \ref{tb:keys}.

-We use 4 Lu maps in our method.
-The texture encryption contains 2 Lu maps.
-The 3D textured model with various contents are tested.
-All the encryption results can be correctly decrypted to the original plain 3D models with the correct secret keys.
-We can see that the simulation results are quite satisfactory.
+In our approach, we use 1 Lu map, 1 Arnold's cat map, and 2 Logistic maps.
+Texture encryption contains 2 Logistic maps.
+Three-dimensional texture models with different content were tested.
+All encryption results can be correctly decrypted to the original pure 3D model with the correct secret key.
+The simulation results show that the simulation results are satisfactory.